javajavascript/React-Database-Editor/README.md

 # react-database-editor
 Allows users to edit, add, and delete records in a database.
-Database stores contact information of people such as first name, last name, and email.
+Database stores contact information of people including first name, last name, and email.
-Includes edit confirmation and form validation
+Supports edit confirmation and form validation